Tropical Storm Irene certainly left its mark on the area, flooding roads, taking out bridges and cutting off power to some.

 As of 4 p.m.
 Tuesday, it appeared the field had lost most of the water, and crews were picking up debris.

 Massachusetts College of Liberal Arts also was spared any major damage.
-Athletic Director Scott Nichols, reached by
+Athletic Director Scott Nichols, reached by phone Monday, said there were no major flooding issues, just some road damage.

 The tough part, he said, was that the school sent many students home before the storm, and now they have to return by today.
 Fall athletes have their annual Blue and Gold Luncheon today at noon.